GoogleChrome/developer.chrome.com/site/en/blog/first-party-sets-sameparty/index.md

 `brandx.site` and `fly-brandx.site`—or domains for different countries such as `example.com`, `example.rs`, `example.co.uk` and so on.

-Browsers are moving
-towards [making third-party cookies obsolete](https://blog.google/products/ads-commerce/a-more-privacy-first-web/) to improve privacy on the web, but sites like these often rely on cookies for functionalities that require maintaining and accessing state across domains (such as single sign-on and consent management).
+Browsers are moving towards [making third-party cookies obsolete](https://blog.google/products/ads-commerce/a-more-privacy-first-web/) to improve privacy on the web, but sites like these often rely on cookies for functionalities that require maintaining and accessing state across domains (such as single sign-on and consent management).

-{% Img src="image/vgdbNJBYHma2o62ZqYmcnkq3j0o1/JNtmMZl7o44LwUk7mE5G.png", alt="ALT_TEXT_HERE", width="800", height="316" %}
+{% Img src="image/vgdbNJBYHma2o62ZqYmcnkq3j0o1/JNtmMZl7o44LwUk7mE5G.png", alt="", width="800", height="316" %}

 First-Party Sets can allow related domain names that are owned and operated by the same entity to be treated as first-party in situations where first party and